shhossain/computer_science/readme.md

 ### How file systems work
 A file system stores and organizes data and can be thought of as a type of index for all the data contained in a storage device.
 These devices can include hard drives, optical drives and flash drives.

 File systems specify conventions for naming files, including the maximum number of characters in a name, which characters can be used and, in some systems, how long the file name suffix can be.
-In many file systems, file names are not case sensitive.
+In many file systems, file names are not case-sensitive.

 Along with the file itself, file systems contain information such as the size of the file, as well as its attributes, location and hierarchy in the directory in the metadata.
 Metadata can also identify free blocks of available storage on the drive and how much space is available.